Slippy2k/hode-cyxx/README.txt

 Status:
 -------

-Settings menu is not implemented.
+Settings and projection menus are not implemented.

 PSX datafiles can be used but sound (SPU ADPCM) and background screens (MDEC) are not handled yet.